zsiller38/Engineering4/README.md

  [CountdownServo](https://github.com/zsiller38/Engineering4/blob/main/raspberry-pi/countdownservo.py)

 ### Reflection
 There was not much to this assignment.
 Controlling a servo is something I have been doing since starting engineering.
 I used the info in the assignment and repository from last year to copy and paste the setup and control commands.
-The servo command was inserted in the same loop that the liftoff led was in.
+The servo command was inserted in the same loop that the liftoff LED was in.
 ``` python
 if x <= 1:
         print("Liftoff")